TeamINTERACT/EthicaIngest/README.md

 The data validation and ingest process is a step-by-step procedure, broken down into the following modules:

     verify_ethica_linkage
-    - Verify Ethica data files are ready to be ingested
+    X Verify Ethica data files are ready to be ingested
         a) each ethica user has exactly one record in linkage csv
         b) each ethica user is a well-formed integer value
         c) each ethica user has corresponding interact_id in linkage csv